 What's in it for you

-- Send out emails using the user's email address
+- Let users send out share emails using their company email address

 You need this to succeed